Doctor Strange in the Multiverse of Madness is a total mess – review

 The film kicks off with a heavy exposition dump, but then begins to buckle further and further under the weight of its vast lore and magical MacGuffins.
 There are two very important spell books – one good, one bad – and an exhaustive string of weapons, names, legends, and committees.
 But it’s hard to find much joy in that level of world-building when Multiverse of Madness is dominated by two feverish, chaotic feelings: watching MCU head Kevin Feige try to lay the foundations for the next phase in his grand franchise plans, and simultaneously trying to tie up loose ends from what’s come before.

+Yet the biggest victim of Multiverse of Madness’s machinations is Olsen’s Wanda.
+A side character who spent most of her time on screen having nothing but misery inflicted on her, she was finally granted depth and emotional richness in WandaVision, only for Multiverse to whittle her down to the single character trait of “desperate mother”.

+She embodies an odd assumption that the MCU has been repeatedly guilty of making – that if we’ve been given a single opportunity to bond with a character, that in-built affection alone will be enough to carry us through every future contractual appearance.
+And it’s a particular shame for Olsen herself.
+Remarkably, she still delivers as raw and honest a performance as you can while floating in front of a green screen repeating the same variation of “I’m not a monster, I’m a mother” ad nauseam.

-The hiring of Sam Raimi, then, feels almost like a distraction – a clever one, but still a distraction.
+With all of that in mind, the hiring of Sam Raimi feels almost like a distraction – a clever one, but still a distraction.
 Multiverse of Madness gives us what many MCU fans have been clamouring for: firstly, some real blood, gore, and violence, even if it’s been delivered in the most family friendly way possible.
 Secondly, a little more brightness and colour.
 Raimi is the ideal director to deliver both.
 The Raimi we know from the Evil Dead trilogy and Drag Me to Hell brings us gouged-out eyeballs, resurrected ghouls, and shaky, demonic camera angles.
 The Raimi who directed the original Spider-Man trilogy offers us a handful of sequences that feel like they could have been ripped out of the pages of a comic.
 They delight in the earnestly goofy heroics of pure-hearted superheroes.

 But Multiverse of Madness is, inevitably, a Raimi film in aesthetics only – a little like if you pampered a sewer rat, popped a pink bow on its head, and sold it as a chihuahua.